openstack/charm-guide/doc/source/project/openstack-charms.rst

 Supported charms
 ================

 This page lists the charms that make up the OpenStack Charms project.
+The version of OpenStack Charms when a charm first appeared is provided (see :doc:`release-schedule` for details of release times).

-Each stable release of OpenStack Charms is backwards-compatible to cover all currently-supported combinations of Ubuntu and OpenStack, relative to the specific payload of each charm.
+Read :ref:`cdg:charm_types` in the upgrade documentation to understand charm support in terms of Ubuntu series and OpenStack release.

 .. note::